eagle-io/docs/source/topics/nodes/attachment.rst

 Attachment
 ==========
-|icon-attachment| File or document stored in eagle.io.
+|icon-attachment| Attachments include images, documents and other files stored in Eagle.io.
 New attachments can be uploaded manually by a user or acquired via an Attachment Source.
-Attachments can be created inside Workspaces, Locations, Groups and Attachment Sources.
+Attachments can be added inside Workspaces, Locations, Groups and Attachment Sources.

 To view attachments navigate to :menuselection:`List View --> Attachments`.
 You will see a list of all attachments within the Selected Node.
-Requires *View Attachments* permission.
+Requires *view attachments* permission.

 Properties
 ----------